1. When and where can I meet the Film France team?

-8. I'm the owner of a location and I want to host a film shoot – how can Film France help me?
+8. I'm the owner of a site and I want to host a film shoot – how can Film France help me?

 Film France has developed tools to help the decision process and is at your disposal to help you define your policy for welcoming film productions (implementation of the offer, contract, prices).